-There will be four regular exams of 100 points and your overall exam grade will be the average of the four exams.
-There is no final exam.
+There will be four exams of 100 points and your overall exam grade will be the average of the four exams.

 Angelo State University employs a letter grade system.
 Grades in this course are determined on a percentage scale:

 A = 90 - 100 %